LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 In Sect.
 3.3.2, we could see that many functions are commonly found in all health care facilities.
 Although they use different application systems to support the functions, there are typical application systems to support health care professionals in health care facilities.
 We take a closer look at the respective types in the following subsections.
 In Sect.
-6.​8, however, we will look at types of application components to support patients and informal caregivers.
+6.8, however, we will look at types of application components to support patients and informal caregivers.

 We will sum up the characteristics of the application systems in tables enumerating the supported functions; please refer to Sect.
 3.3 for their detailed descriptions.
 For every function, we also list typical features that the application system should offer.
 A feature is a functionality offered by the application system’s software which directly contributes to the fulfillment of one or more functions (Sect.
-2.​9).
+2.9).

-Please note that we refer to some of the application system types as “XYZ information system” (e.g., laboratory information system).
-Although this sounds contradictory to our definition of the term “information system,” we did so in order to integrate the popular names and hope you will not be confused.
+Please note that we refer to some of the application system types as "XYZ information system" (e.g., laboratory information system).
+Although this sounds contradictory to our definition of the term "information system," we did so in order to integrate the popular names and hope you will not be confused.

 In this section, you will get to know the types of application systems that are used in health care.
 In later Sects.
 3.5–3.9, we will explain step by step how and under which conditions the application systems described here can be assembled, i.e., integrated, in the information system.